uzser/shekel-streamer/README.md

 ### Preparation

+1. Clone the repository to your local machine by running `git clone https://github.com/uzser/shekel-streamer`.
+2. Navigate into the cloned repository by running `cd shekel-streamer`.
-1. Create a copy of the provided `.env.example` file and name it `.env`.
+3. Create a copy of the provided `.env.example` file and rename it to `.env`.
-2. Fill in the necessary values in your `.env` file.
+4. Fill in the necessary values in your `.env` file.
 See the [Configuration](#configuration) section for more details.

 ### Running the App using yarn

+Firstly, ensure that yarn is installed on your machine.
+If you do not have yarn installed, you can install it using the  command `npm install -g yarn`.
+With yarn installed, follow these steps to run the app:

 1. Install the necessary dependencies by running `yarn`.
 2. Start the application by running `yarn start`.